If you have a dog that eats poop, you may wonder if you should get rid of it. After all, no one wants a pet to mess up their yard or house.

-The commercial dog food in the stores is perfectly fine for your best friend.
-However, sometimes your dog might be missing some nutrients and hence the poop eating behavior.
-We are going to discuss this in detail in the next section of this article.
+The store’s commercial dog food is excellent for your best friend.
+However, sometimes your dog might be missing some nutrients, hence the poop-eating behavior.

 Note that you cannot keep changing your puppy’s diet as it could affect him.

-Now, dogs, even if they engage in such disgusting habits such as eating poop, are clean creatures.
+Now, dogs, even if they engage in disgusting habits such as eating poop, are clean creatures.
 He would never fall asleep or eat around his or other pet’s poop.

 Well, sometimes your dog doesn’t want to eat poop.
 However, if you have been punishing him for having little accidents in the house, do not be surprised when he eats it right back up.

+Mother dogs may start eating poop to clean up after their puppies.
 Puppies might, therefore, pick this behavior from other dogs.

-Clean up thoroughly especially if you have puppies in the nest.
+Clean up thoroughly, especially if you have puppies in the nest.

-For this reason, I always urge dog owners to first check with the vet once they notice their dogs eating poop.
+For this reason, I always urge dog owners to check with the vet once they notice their dogs eating poop.
 This way, your vet can help you rule out medical problems.

 However, sometimes there are not enough digestive enzymes to digest foods.
 As a result, your dog might pass stool containing all the nutrients you fed him.
-Some dogs are tempted to eat the undigested foods right back.

 You do not have to get rid of your dog even though he eats poop a lot.
-With proper treatment, you will not have to deal with this problem any longer.
+You will no longer have to deal with this problem with proper treatment.

-Diabetes or Cushing Disease
+Diabetes Or Cushing Disease

 Conditions such as Diabetes will cause your dog to get hungry fast.
 Even though you are feeding your dog well, your dog may not get full.

 Once again, I suggest you check with your vet to rule out any underlying medical illness.

-Well, I would not blame you if you forgot but it is about time to get that checked out by your vet.
+Well, I would not blame you if you forgot, but it is about time to get that checked out by your vet.

 Now that we have looked at why your dog could be eating poop, it is about time you discover the risks involved.
-Note that eating poop does could mean that your dog is ill.
+Note that eating poop could mean that your dog is ill.

-Well, now if your dog eats poop from another infected dog or cat, he could contract these parasites.
+Now, if your dog eats poop from another infected dog or cat, he could contract these parasites.
 Therefore, you need to curb poop eating as fast as you can.

 I also suggest that you look into your dog’s diet.
 Do you think that he is missing nutrients?

 However, before you alter your dog’s diet, visit your vet.
 He will guide you on the type of foods to feed your dog.

 Most dog owners will get rid of a dog that eats poop a lot before even trying to make it stop.

-I understand that this is not an easy process but you can be able to curb this habit.
-With proper training and practices, you can be able to stop him from eating poop.
-However, this is going to take time and patience.
+I understand that this is not an easy process, but you can be able to curb this habit.
+With proper training and practice, you can stop him from eating poop.

-As I have outlined above, your vet is going to help out with this.
+As I have outlined above, your vet will help with this.
 I advise you to refrain from changing your dog’s diet abruptly.